anshuman6/anshuman6.github.io/Readme.txt

+This is my personal profile page.

-Thanks for downloading this template!
+Thanks for the template by:

 Template Name: Kelly
 Template URL: https://bootstrapmade.com/kelly-free-bootstrap-cv-resume-html-template/